MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 1. Under **Provide information to create a new cluster**, for **Red Hat pull secret**, fill in the Red Hat pull secret that you obtained in [Get a Red Hat pull secret](#get-a-red-hat-pull-secret).
 Use the same value for **Confirm secret**.

-1. Fill in **Service principal client ID** with your service principal Application (client) ID that you obtained in [Create an Azure AD Service Principal from Azure Portal](#create-a-azure-ad-service-principal-from-azure-portal).
+1. Fill in **Service principal client ID** with your service principal Application (client) ID that you obtained in [Create an Azure AD Service Principal from Azure portal](#create-an-azure-ad-service-principal-from-azure-portal).

-1. Fill in **Service principal client secret** with your service principal Application secret that you obtained in [Create an Azure AD Service Principal from Azure Portal](#create-a-azure-ad-service-principal-from-azure-portal).
+1. Fill in **Service principal client secret** with your service principal Application secret that you obtained in [Create an Azure AD Service Principal from Azure portal](#create-an-azure-ad-service-principal-from-azure-portal).
 Use the same value for **Confirm secret**.

 The following steps show you how to fill out **Operator and application** pane and start the deployment.